ieeeWang/ASSR-Realtime-Detectors/README.md

 # ASSR-Realtime-Detectors
 Matlab scripts for the paper, Towards real-time detection of auditory steady-state responses: a comparative study.
-Paper will be available soon.
+Paper will be available online soon.

 <p align="center">
     <img width="200%" src="Figures/Fig1.png" style="max-width:200%;"></a>